utah-cs3550-fa24/assignments/hw6.md

 [jq-data]: https://api.jquery.com/data/

-Second, on the `assignments` page, let's add the ability to sort by the assignment due date.
-Modify the `assignments` template to add a `data-value` attribute to each `<td>` containing the due date.
+Second, on the `index` page, let's add the ability to sort by the assignment due date.
+Modify the `index` template to add a `data-value` attribute to each `<td>` containing the due date.
 The value of the attribute should be the timestamp for the due date; you use [the `|date:"U"` Django filter][dj-date] to print a date as a timestamp.
-Timestamps are just numbers and can be compared for equality.
-Add the `sortable` class to the table and the `sort-column` class to all sortable `<th>` elements, which should be the final column on the profile page and then the final two columns on the assignments page.
+Timestamps are just numbers and can be compared as numbers.
+Add the `sortable` class to the table and the `sort-column` class to all sortable `<th>` elements, which should be the final column on the profile page and then the final two columns on the index page.
 Make all `sort-column` headers sortable in `make_table_sortable`.

 [dj-date]: https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#date